 - Switched to re-mineralizing toothpaste.
 It tastes like clay (because it is) but I’m doing it anyway.
 An even better option would be to make my own.

-There are other things I could be doing including the consumption of raw dairy, but I don’t have access to that here and it will have to wait until I get home.
-For a full protocol read the Cure Tooth Decay book!
-Have I said that enough yet???
+For a full protocol read the Cure Tooth Decay book and read Anthony’s post.
 You can also check out these great tips about how to improve oral health naturally, too.

 Can I Heal my Cavity Naturally?